gifts they might actually want

 $100 and up

 “I usually give people blocks because I think it’s kind of like a lost art,” says Figueras-Daniel.
 She notes that blocks continue to be powerful educational tools for children as old as 9.
 Blocks like this NYC set teach kids cause and effect, spatial awareness, and fine motor skills while preparing them for learning math.
-This set from Areaware will inspire conversations about city life and let New Yorker kids build block versions of their own backyard.
+The set will inspire conversations about city life and let New Yorker kids build block versions of their own backyard.

 $235 for 17